cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 The [Dart API doc](https://pub.dartlang.org/documentation/carp_mobile_sensing/latest/) describes the different libraries and classes.

-The [wiki](https://github.com/cph-cachet/carp.sensing/wiki) contains detailed documentation on the CARP Mobile Sensing Framework, including the [domain model](https://github.com/cph-cachet/carp.sensing-flutter/wiki/2.-Domain-Model), how to use it by create a [study configuration](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.-Using-CARP-Mobile-Sensing), how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/5.-Extending-CARP-Mobile-Sensing) it, and
+The CAMS [wiki][wiki]] contains detailed documentation on the CARP Mobile Sensing Framework, including the [domain model](https://github.com/cph-cachet/carp.sensing-flutter/wiki/2.-Domain-Model), how to use it by create a [study configuration](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.-Using-CARP-Mobile-Sensing), how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/5.-Extending-CARP-Mobile-Sensing) it, and